experience on our website. If you continue, we'll assume that you are happy to receive

-If you’re buying a house you may be advised to carry out a conveyancing search.
-There’s no official railway search and we have no legal obligation to respond to these requests, but we'll be as helpful as we can be.
+If you're buying a house you may be advised to carry out a conveyancing search.
+There is no official railway search.

 Records of the services in / over land next to the railway are generally kept by the utility companies so you should contact them first to see if they can help.
 We don't hold records of services outside our boundaries.

 If you want to know more about buying a house next to the railway, or have a problem with any of the issues above you can get in touch with us.